nowtech-common/cpp-logger/README.md

   - The `std::ostream`-like solution, which uses minimal stack.
 Discarding headers is interesting only if there are many simple homogeneous calls, or the available bandwidth is limited.

-The library reserves some buffers and a queue during construction, and makes small heap allocations during thread / log app registrations.
+The library reserves some buffers and a queue during construction, and makes small heap allocations during thread / log topic registrations.
 After it, no heap modification occurs, so it will be safe to use from embedded code.

 The code was written to possibly conform MISRA C++ and High-Integrity